Skip to content

 User Policy update has completed successfully.

+Restart Splunk UF.
 If Sysmon logs are not being ingested by Splunk, check Channel Access setting for Sysmon.
+It is likely that SplunkForwarder is not added to the Channel Access.

 wevtutil gl "Microsoft-Windows-Sysmon/Operational"

-Get SecurityIdentifier(sid) of SplunkForwarder by running this PowerShell script
+Get SecurityIdentifier(sid) of SplunkForwarder by running this PowerShell script.

 $user = [System.Security.Principal.NTAccount]"NT SERVICE\SplunkForwarder"